Notes on Reading, Writing, and Thinking with AI

 Recent Activities

 CHI 2026 — Barcelona, Spain.
-Kevin will present our paper Cocoa: Co-Planning and Co-Execution with AI Agents and I will host a workshop on Augmenting Reading
+Kevin will present our paper Cocoa: Co-Planning and Co-Execution with AI Agents (best paper) and I will host a workshop on Augmenting Reading

 COLM 2025 — Montreal, Canada.
 I presented our paper LLMs as Research Tools: A Large Scale Survey of Researchers' Usage and Perceptions